 A note about following a gluten free diet

-My daughter has a wheat allergy and has no choice but to eat wheat and gluten free.
+My daughter has a wheat allergy and has no choice but to eat a wheat- and gluten-free diet.
 All of our meals at home are gluten free, but my husband, son and I continue to eat wheat products on occasion.
 None of us has shown any signs of issues tolerating wheat, and I believe that whole grains are a healthy part of a balanced diet.